Telex

-The telex network is a station-to-station switched network of teleprinters similar to a telephone network, using telegraph-grade connecting circuits for two-way text-based messages.
-Telex was a major method of sending written messages electronically between businesses in the post–World War II period.
-Its usage went into decline as the fax machine grew in popularity in the 1980s.
+Telex is a telecommunication system that allows text-based messages to be sent and received by teleprinter over telephone lines.
+The term "telex" may refer to the service, the network, the devices, or a message sent using these.
+Telex emerged in the 1930s and became a major method of sending text messages electronically between businesses in the post–World War II period.
+Its usage declined as the fax machine grew in popularity in the 1980s.

+Technology

-The term "telex" refers to the network, and sometimes the teleprinters (as "telex machines"), although point-to-point teleprinter systems had been in use long before telex exchanges were built in the 1930s.
+The technology operates on switched station-to-station basis with teleprinter devices at the receiving and sending locations.
+It operates over the circuits of the public switched telephone network or by private lines.
+Point-to-point teleprinter systems had been in use long before telex exchanges were built in the 1930s.
 Teleprinters evolved from telegraph systems, and, like the telegraph, use binary signals, with mark and space logic represented by the presence or absence of a certain level of electric current.
 This differs from the analog telephone system, which used varying voltage to represent sound.
 For this reason, telex exchanges were entirely separate from the telephone system, with their own signalling standards, exchanges and system of telex numbers (the counterpart of telephone numbers).

 Telex provided the first common medium for international record communications using standard signalling techniques and operating criteria as specified by the International Telecommunication Union.
 Customers on any telex exchange could deliver messages to any other, around the world.
 To reduce connecting line usage, telex messages were encoded onto paper tape and then read into the line as quickly as possible.
 The system normally delivered information at 50 baud or approximately 66 words per minute, encoded using the International Telegraph Alphabet No. 2.
-In the last days of the traditional telex networks, end-user equipment was often replaced by modems and phone lines, reducing the telex network to what was effectively a directory service running on the phone network.
+In the last days of the traditional telex networks, end-user equipment was often replaced by modems and phone lines, reducing the telex network to what was effectively a directory service running on the telephone network.